ReliaSolve/Latent/doc/Building.md

 purchased at Radio Shack, which also operated in the visible-light range (part number 276-0145, $1.99).
-It can be hooked up according to the SHARP Optoelectronics Photodiode/Phototransistor Application Circuit (see right).
+It can be hooked up according to the SHARP Optoelectronics Photodiode/Phototransistor Application Circuit (see left).
 To produce voltages that changed over a range, a 500kΩ resistor (RL) can be placed in series with the phototransistor.
 To make the values be larger for brighter light, a common-collector configuration with the resistor placed between the transistor output